dhruvldrp9/News_Agent/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments
-- OpenAI for providing the GPT API
+- Groq for providing fast AI inference
 - ElevenLabs for text-to-speech capabilities
 - SerpAPI for Google Search integration
 - The open-source community for various libraries used